AntonioIsas/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+* 1- Region of Interes:
+First I get the region of interest so we are only working whit the important section of the image
 ![alt text][image1]

+* 2- Color Filtering:
+I had to add this step to complete the challenge as the canny edges on the grayscale was not enought.
+For this step I first transform the images to HSV space because it makes it easier to identify colors than RGB Secondly I get a mask for the yellow color selecting all the colors int *
+*
+*

+![alt text][image2]
+![alt text][image3]
+![alt text][image4]
+![alt text][image5]
+![alt text][image6]
+![alt text][image7]
+![alt text][image8]

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what would happen when ...

 Another shortcoming could be ...